Blaizzy/mlx-embeddings/docs/External-Commands.md

 | `HOMEBREW_LIBRARY_PATH`| The directory containing Homebrew’s own application code.                                                                                                                   |
 | `HOMEBREW_PREFIX`      | Where Homebrew installs software.
 This is always the grandparent directory of the `brew` executable, `/usr/local` by default.                                               |
 | `HOMEBREW_REPOSITORY`  | If installed from a Git clone, the repository directory (i.e. where Homebrew’s `.git` directory lives).                                                                       |

-Note that the script itself can use any suitable shebang (`#!`) line, so an external “shell script” can be written for sh, bash, Ruby, or anything else.

 ## Providing `--help`